-The school requires volunteers in any of our school programs or activities to undergo a background check.
+The school requires volunteers in any of our school programs or activities to undergo a background check and provide proof of current COVID vaccination.
 Ordinarily, any person with an adult criminal conviction is not eligible to serve.
 The school further reserves the right to decline to accept the services of a volunteer or to request a volunteer withdraw from service in school activities whenever, in the judgment of the school, it is in the best interest of the school to do so.